St0lenThunda/FreelanceScripts/package_toolkit/README.md

 ## Notes

 - Ensure Python 3 is installed on your system.
-- The script must be run from the `package_toolkit` directory.
+- The script must be run from the `package_toolkit` directory unless you have run the "executioner" script.